 A recent academic study in the UK supports these conclusions.
 While confirming that thousands of research studies on top management pay in public companies, using a variety of statistical and modeling techniques applied to different company samples, failed to find a relationship between pay and performance, the research did find a strong relationship between pay and company size: larger companies pay executives more.
 One meta-study concluded from US evidence that firm size accounts generally for more than 40 percent of the variance in total CEO pay, whereas firm performance accounts for less than 5 per cent of the variance.

-So the conclusion is: The pay–performance link is unproven.
+So the pay–performance link is unproven.
 And size does matter.

 How has this come about and why has it become the toxic issue that it has?